navh/amoshebbdotcom/content/about.md

 ### East Coaster

-Grew up on a small farm in beautiful Billtown, Nova Scotia where my interest in how everything works was cultivated among a ton of old farm machines and various contraptions that I built myself.
+Grew up on a small farm in beautiful Billtown, Nova Scotia where my interest in how things work was cultivated among a ton of old farm machines and various contraptions that I built myself.